AllThingsSmitty/accessible-mega-menu/README.md

   <script src="js/accessible-mega-menu.js"></script>
 ```

-The following initializes the first nav element in the document as an accessibleMegaMenu, with optional CSS class overrides.
+The following initializes the first nav element in the document as an `accessibleMegaMenu`, with optional CSS class overrides.

 ```javascript
 $('nav:first').accessibleMegaMenu({